miwok 100k 2012

 And one week after NFCE I received an email stating: “Congratulations, you have been selected to participate in the 2012 Miwok 100K.”
 I feel pretty lucky this year with race lotteries (I also got into Pikes Peak Marathon which is not really a lottery but it’s pretty random as the online registration gets clogged).

 Sounds perfect to me!
-Click on map below to enlarge.
+Click on the map below to enlarge.

 Although I had a great time at NFCE I suffered pain from my toes because I was banging them all the time on rocks since I was wearing Vibram Five Fingers shoes.
 This time I decided to wear a pair of shoes that would give me the feel of barefoot running but provide a bit more of a toe box.
 I settled on the New Balance Minimus.
 They were the ones that my son wore at the Amsterdam Marathon and they came recommended by a bunch of ultra runner friends.
 I only wore those on my long runs, training the rest of the time with my 5fingers which I still like best.
 However using them on the trail at Miwok was out of the question, too many opportunities for hitting something over 100 kilometers of trails!
 I did hit my left toes once or twice but the protection was enough.

-I realize gear in general is more of a concern for ultramarathons.
-It’s been a bit of an agony to prepare actually!
-I decided I would need bigger storage for everything (endurolytes, anti-chaffing, advil, tape, two energy bars, layer of clothing and fluids).
+I realize gear, in general, is more of a concern for ultramarathons.
+It’s been a bit of agony to prepare actually!
+I decided I would need bigger storage for everything (endurolytes, anti-chaffing, Advil, tape, two energy bars, a layer of clothing and fluids).
 I looked around and I really liked the Salomon hydration packs.
-However I used an old small bag fixed with duct tape!
+However, I used an old small bag fixed with duct tape!
 It wasn’t perfect (I’m definitely getting the Salomon pack) but it worked.

-Because the race started really early by the ocean there was a need for additional layers but then it would get hot and sun exposed.
+Because the race started really early by the ocean there was a need for additional layers but then it would get hot and sun-exposed.
 It was hard to decide what to wear.
 I started with four layers!
-One UnderArmor light T-shirt, removable arm warmers, a long sleeve UnderArmor thicker shirt, a cycling windbreaker and an old G-star jacket (the one I wore during the NFCE!
+One UnderArmor light T-shirt, removable arm warmers, a long-sleeve UnderArmor thicker shirt, a cycling windbreaker and an old G-star jacket (the one I wore during the NFCE!
 It’s becoming my fetish ultra jacket although it’s falling apart).
 As for shorts I usually wear the shortest when it’s hot but there I wasn’t sure about temps so I wore longer and thicker ones.
-In retrospect I would get a pair of compression shorts with the thinnest fabric if I can find some.
-I find that I cool best with exposed skin so my short were too warm and I didn’t have compression on the quads and that would have helped.
+In retrospect, I would get a pair of compression shorts with the thinnest fabric if I can find some.
+I find that I cool best with exposed skin so my short was too warm and I didn’t have compression on the quads and that would have helped.

 I also had two hats with me.
 A sun cap and a beanie for the cold morning.
 I ditched the G-Star jacket at mile 26 (I got it back at the finish!) and I packed the rest in my bag.
 I could have left everything but I wasn’t sure when I would finish so I wanted to keep something in case I finished at night.
 I did keep my pants on!